adamedx/autographps/README.md

 graphsearch.ps1
 ```

 Note that the subject of scopes and authorization in general is currently one of the most difficult aspects of Graph to understand.
-You'll need to consult the [documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) to understand what scopes are needed to access different locations of the Graph.
+You'll need to consult the [permissions documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) to understand what scopes are needed to access different locations of the Graph.
 In some cases, you will be unable to obtain the required scope without an action by your system administrator, or you will need to authenticate with an application identity rather than your user identity.

 Future modifications to PoshGraph will address the usability of scopes and authorization.